Parallel spin transport and holonomy in non-Euclidean curved circuits on a spherical two-dimensional electron gas: Semiclassical conductance

-For a realistic modelling of the experimental conditions, the effects of disorder and/or sample averaging need to be taken into account.
-This means that the sums in~\eqref{Tmn} and~\eqref{Rmn} need to run over different configurations including classical path fluctuations.
+For a realistic modeling of the experimental conditions, the effects of disorder and/or sample averaging need to be taken into account.
+This means that the sums in~\eqref{Tmn} and~\eqref{Rmn} need to run over different configurations, including classical path fluctuations.
 Moreover, an average over a small energy window around the Fermi energy can be also implemented to take into account the effects of finite (but low) temperatures.
 Due to the presence of the orbital-phase factors $\text{exp}[ik_{\text F}(L_\Gamma-L_{\Gamma'})]$, the averaging procedure shows that the only surviving terms in~\eqref{Tmn} and~\eqref{Rmn} are those corresponding to pairs of paths $\{\Gamma,\Gamma'\}$ with the same geometric length, $L_\Gamma = L_{\Gamma'}$.
 Other contributions simply average out due to rapid oscillations of the orbital-phase factors.
 However, identifying these pairs of paths contributing to the transmission in~\eqref{Tmn} is generally difficult unless two-fold reflection symmetry along the axis connecting the contact leads is preserved.
 Otherwise, it results most convenient to resort to the quantum reflection~\eqref{Rmn} by taking advantage of unitarity.
-Moreover, when the conducting loops are well coupled to the leads, the carriers tend to escape after a few windings.
-In this case, it has been shown that the most relevant features of the conductance are fully captured by considering only the shortest paths \cite{Frustaglia2004, Nagasawa2013, WangPRL2019}.
+Here we notice that for any backscattering path $\Gamma$ contributing to~\eqref{rmn} there exists another path $\tilde{\Gamma}$ with exactly the same length that follows the trajectory defined by $\Gamma$ but in opposite direction.
+Namely, $\Gamma$ and $\tilde{\Gamma}$ are paired time-reversed paths contributing to~\eqref{Rmn}.

-We then focus on the lowest-order contribution to the reflection probabilities~\eqref{Rmn} after noticing that, for any backscattering path $\Gamma$, there exists another path $\tilde{\Gamma}$ with exactly the same length that follows the trajectory defined by $\Gamma$ but in opposite direction.
-Namely, $\Gamma$ and $\tilde{\Gamma}$ are time-reversed paths.
-By considering well-coupled leads, we find that they correspond to CCW/CW single-winding paths of length $P$ (the perimeter of the circuit).
-The corresponding reflection amplitudes take the form
+The quantum contribution to the conductance of disordered circuits arises from the interference of paired time-reversed paths winding the circuit, leading to AC oscillations.
+The simplest model considers incoming spin carriers that enter the circuit without undergoing backscattering at the source contact and interfere after only one single full winding.
+This corresponds to statistical weights $b_1=b_{-1}=1/2$ for CCW/CW single-winding paths of length $P$ and $b_w=0$ for any other path with winding number $w\neq \pm 1$ in Eq.~\eqref{rmn}.
+Previous works \cite{Frustaglia2004, Nagasawa2013, WangPRL2019} have shown that this model is sufficient to capture the most relevant features of the quantum conductance such as the general shape and SOC dependence of the interference pattern.